Site Summary ProfileEPA ID: FLD980709398

 In 2009, EPA issued a cleanup plan (a Record of Decision, or ROD) for the site.
 The selected cleanup plan calls for: excavating (digging up) and consolidating contaminated soil within a slurry wall (a below-ground barrier wall surrounding subsurface contamination in the former treatment operations area) and cap system at the former plant area; cleaning up ground water located outside the slurry wall through biosparging (the process of using injection wells to break down ground water contamination using oxygen); and placing permanent institutional controls in the form of restrictive covenants on the former plant area and Peace River floodplain areas.
 These restrictions will limit residential uses, ground water use and soil excavation.
 EPA requires placement of temporary institutional controls on contaminated portions of the Oak Creek area until cleanup goals are met; the PRP owns the affected properties, which are currently vacant.

 The PRP has extended a water line into the area, with most residences in the immediate vicinity of site contamination now connected to the public water supply.
 DeSoto County officials assumed ownership of the water line in 2008.
-The PRP has properly abandoned drinking water wells in the surficial (upper-level) aquifer near the contaminated ground water areas sampled regularly in the past.
+The PRP has properly abandoned drinking water wells in the surficial (upper-level) aquifer near the contaminated ground water areas.

-The PRP has also installed an automated recovery system in the former plant area to remove liquid creosote (referred to as a dense non-aqueous phase liquid, or DNAPL) identified in several on-site monitoring wells during the course of ongoing environmental investigations.
+The PRP has also installed a recovery system in the former plant area to remove liquid creosote (referred to as a dense non-aqueous phase liquid, or DNAPL) identified in several on-site monitoring wells during the course of environmental investigations.
 After initial limited recovery of DNAPL, little-to-no additional DNAPL has moved into the recovery wells.

 Since 1983, the PRP has implemented several provisions of an FDEP Consent Order (a legally enforceable document between FDEP and the PRP formalizing an agreement), including fencing of the site, collection of monitoring data and removal of on-site structures and surficial site cleanup.